 There are amazing Christmas markets to explore.
-There are ice rinks a plenty to indulge in some winter fun.
-There are also some amazing fairy-tale-like castles which will look amazing in the winter snowy scenery.
+There are ice rinks plenty to indulge in some winter fun.
+There are also some amazing fairy-tale-like castles that will look amazing in the winter snowy scenery.

-This is a place that you can indulge your Christmas spirit without impacting heavily on the environment.
+This is a place where you can indulge your Christmas spirit without impacting heavily on the environment.